jaianthv/UGCT-2023---Doctoral-school/Annotation_imageJ.md

 12. To do this, we threshold the image. --> Press Image - Adjust - Threshold --> window 1 and 2 will appear
  <IMG SRC="Threshold.png" title="Threshold window"><br>
 13. Set the range between 250 - 255 for example in window "2", Use "Default" and "B&W" in the drop down menu, uncheck all the boxes.
 The threshold results appears as window "3".
 IF you are happy, press "Apply".
 14. In the resulting image the color is inverted.
 That is 255 pixels appear black and background appearing white.
 To invert this go to --> Image - Lookup tables - Grays.
-This will invert the image.
+This will invert the image as shown in window 4.
 15. To change the value from 255 to 1 --> Process - Math - divide by 255.
 16. You have annoted the image.
 Now you can save --> File save as.
 17. Repeat 1-16 for other training images.